Add font

 Population: c.28,800, Size: c.
 10mi²

 Southern Evaal is a coastal town, and is known for having good education.
 The ruler is a feared tyrant.
-The races live together mostly in harmony.
+The people live together mostly in harmony.

 Shops